 10. ZZ Plant

-The ZZ plant are arguably one of the easiest houseplants to grow, and has glossy leaves so beautiful that are often confused for plastic.
+The ZZ plant are arguably one of the easiest indoor air purifying plants to grow, and has glossy leaves so beautiful that are often confused for plastic.

 ZZ plants, also known as Zanzibar gems, are extremely low-maintenance houseplants characterized by their glossy, oval-shaped leaves that shoot upward.
 The spotless leaves are waxy and so deep green that sometimes these plants are mistaken as artificial ones.